aeserran/Twitter-Python-LEMI-1481881775100/README.md

 * How to use Bluemix and cloud foundry (cf) comman line interfaces (cli)?
 * How to create application and services via cf cli?
+* How to bind a service to an application?
 * How to remove application and services via cf cli?
 * How to run the Python code locally?
 * How to retrieve tweets from *Insights for Twitter Service*?